station-demand-forecasting-tool/documentation/pages/introduction/publications/index.md

 For detailed information about the research underpinning the SDFT, please consult the following PhD dissertation:

->Young, M. (2019). *Modelling railway station choice: can probabilistic catchments improve demand forecasts for new stations?* University of Southampton (Transportation Research Group).
+>Young, M. (2019). *Modelling railway station choice: can probabilistic catchments improve demand forecasts for new stations?*.
+University of Southampton (Transportation Research Group).
 [Final version](https://eprints.soton.ac.uk/430041/)

 To read more about the development of station choice models to improve the definition of station catchments, see the following journal paper: